dianwangwin/SpicyClient/README.md

 # SpicyClient

+# (READ) This is an outdated guide, It will be updated later
+# (READ) This is an outdated guide, It will be updated later
+# (READ) This is an outdated guide, It will be updated later

 ## Introduction

 > The point of SpicyClient is to allow people to create a Minecraft client without starting from scratch